tc45/ansible-demos/01-Basic/README.md

 **Simple playbooks** - This section will expand on the previous section by creating reusable playbooks which can be stored and shared for cross-team use.
 Much more advanced functionality is allowed in a playbook but it comes with additional complexity.
-We will look at three Cisco modules in this section: cisco.ios.ios_commands, cisco.ios.ios_config, and cisco.ios.ios_facts.
+We will look at three Cisco modules in this section:

+- cisco.ios.ios_commands and cisco.nxos.nxos_commands - Basic module to send commands (non-privileged only)  to IOS or NXOS modules
+- cisco.ios.ios_config & cisco.nxos.nxos_config - Generic IOS/NXOS privileged level commands module (config t)
+- cisco.ios.ios_facts & cisco.nxos.nxos_facts - Generic IOS/NXOS get_facts command to gather generic information about a device.

-NOTE: These steps are not intended to be used in a production network.
+**NOTE: These steps are not intended to be used in a production network.
 They are only offered as a guide for practicing in a lab environment.
-Consult with an Ansible professional before using Ansible in production environments.
+Consult with an Ansible professional before using Ansible in production environments.**

 ## Configuration and Inventory File